Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/save.rst

 Saving
 ******

 Click the lower edit box to enter a filename.
-If it doesn't end with "\ ``.blend`` ", the extension is automatically appended.
+If it doesn't end with ``.blend``, the extension is automatically appended.
 Then press :kbd:`Return` or click the *Save File* button to save the file.